unicef/publicgoods-wordpress/README.md

     *NOTE: Please note that wordpress runs locally at http://localhost:8000 and the static site is at http://localhost:8080 (note the different ports `8000` and `8080` between both).*

-6. When you are ready to publish, run the following in your last terminal (type Ctrl-C to quit the program that is running there):
+6. When you are ready to publish, run the following in your *Terminal 2* (type Ctrl-C to quit the program that is running there):

     ```bash
     git commit -am 'INSERT_A_ONE_LINE_DESCRIPTOR_OF_YOUR_CHANGES_HERE'